neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.queue_mode

-    Syntax:
-        ``mode = cvode.queue_mode(boolean use_fixed_step_bin_queue, boolean use_self_queue)``
+.. method:: CVode.queue_mode(boolean use_fixed_step_bin_queue, boolean use_self_queue)

-    Description:
     Normally, there is one event queue for all pending events.
 However, for the fixed step method one can obtain marginally better queue performance through the use of a bin queue for NetCon events.
 This utilizes a queue with bins of size dt which has a very fast insertion time and every time step all the events in a bin are delivered to their targets.
 Note that the numerics of the simulation will differ compared to the default splay tree queue (which stores double precision delivery times) if NetCon.delay values are not integer multiples of dt.
 Also, even with the fixed step method and and delays as integer multiples of dt, results can differ at the double precision round off level due to the different order that same time events can be received by the NET_RECEIVE block.

     The optional "use_self_queue" (default 0) argument can only be used if the the simulation is run with :meth:`~ParallelContext.psolve` method of the :class:`ParallelContext` and must be selected prior to a call of :meth:`ParallelContext.set_maxstep`  since this special technique requires a computation of the global minimum :meth:`NetCon.delay` (not just the minimum interprocessor NetCon delay) and that delay must be greater than 0.
 The technique avoids the use of the  normal splay tree queue for self events for ARTIFICIAL_CELLs (events initiated by the net_send call and which may be manipulated by the net_move call in the NET_RECEIVE block).
     It may thus be considerably faster.
 However, every minimum NetCon delay interval, all the ARTIFICIAL_CELLS must be iterated to see if there are any outstanding net_send events that need to be handled.
 Thus it is likely to have a beneficial performance impact only for large numbers of ARTIFICIAL_CELLs which receive many external input events per reasonable minimum delay interval.
 This method has not receive much testing and the results should be compared with the default queuing method.

     Returns ``2*use_self_queue + use_fixed_step_bin_queue``.

     .. seealso::
         :meth:`ParallelContext.spike_compress`